-Not all fisheries are unsustainable, but many still have a long way to go.
 Illegal, unreported, or unregulated fishing accounts for more than 15 percent of the world’s total annual fisheries output.
-Some estimates suggest that 42 percent more fish have been caught by countries than reported.
-This means that fisheries management decisions are being made with incorrect or limited data.
+Some estimates indicate that at least 42 percent more fish are caught by countries than is reported.
+This means that fisheries’ management decisions are being made with incorrect or limited data.
 Global certification schemes for ‘responsible’ or ‘sustainable’ fisheries are reliant upon observers to verify catch methods, but fisheries observers are rarely (or under) deployed, and their safety may be threatened during operations.